Health and Healthcare; When Health Fails, Healthcare Steps In To Help

 Always a surprise.
 Never a pleasure.
 Dr. Dugan prescribed a five milligram tablet of nicotinic acid (B Vitamin) with eight ounces of water after every meal.
 That flushes blood vessels.
 Disease Modifying Drugs weren’t on the market in 1958.

 With total rest for two weeks taking nicotinic acid three times each day, numbness and/or paralysis all gone.
-I returned to college.
-Just one week of work to make up because of the week between semesters.
+I returned to college like I’d only had the flu.

 My being there to care for Mom enabled Dad to have a day or few hours break from care taking.
-He freely admitted to me that this relief helped quite a lot.
+He freely admitted to me that this relief helped very much.

 I loved being with Mom.
 However, seeing her debilitating condition sometimes made me cry.
 Mom soothed me.
 Again.
 Over forty, yet still her baby.